igorkasyanchuk/embed_view/README.md

 This gem simply embeds views into another views.
 Works similar to partials, but instead of rendering main view, partials - it's creates a bigger view with content from partials and renders all together.

-So if you have a pretty stable app, rarely changed ERB views(_header, _footer, _ga, _etc...) you can embed them in main view/layout and render together.
+So if you have a pretty stable app, rarely changed ERB views(_header, _footer, _modal, _ga, _etc...) you can embed them in main view/layout and render together.

 Such small tweak could give 5-20% boost for performance.